 Our ADSs trade on NASDAQ and our common shares trade on Euronext Amsterdam.
 We also have unsponsored common shares trading on MOEX, over which we have limited visibility and which is subject to a delisting process by MOEX.
-On March 8, 2023, we changed the ratio in the Company's ADR program, comprising a change in the ratio of American Depositary Shares (the "ADSs") to VEON common shares (the "Shares") from one ADS representing one Share, to one ADS representing 25 Shares (the "Ratio Change").
+On March 8, 2023, we changed the ratio in the Company's ADR program, comprising a change in the ratio of American Depositary Shares (the "ADSs") to VEON common shares (the "Shares") from one (1) ADS representing one (1) Share, to one (1) ADS representing twenty-five (25) Shares (the "Ratio Change"), which could increase volatility in the trading price between the markets.
 Trading in our securities occurs on different markets, in different currencies (U.S. dollars on NASDAQ and euro on Euronext Amsterdam), at a different ratio (since March 8, 2023) and at different times as a result of different time zones, trading days and public holidays in the United States and the Netherlands.
 The trading prices of our securities on these markets may differ due to these and other factors, including the inability of market participants to take advantage of arbitrage opportunities and price differentials arising between the trading venues.

 The liquidity in our securities may be limited.
-Listing of our ADSs and common shares on multiple trading venues and convertibility of our ADSs into common shares may further contribute to the split of liquidity between NASDAQ, Euronext Amsterdam and any other venues where our securities may be admitted to trading.
+Listing of our ADSs and common shares on multiple trading venues and convertibility of our ADSs into common shares may further contribute to the split of liquidity split between NASDAQ, Euronext Amsterdam and any other venues where our securities may be admitted to trading.
 This may impair your ability to sell your ADSs at the time you wish to sell them or at a price that you consider reasonable.
 Furthermore, any decrease in the trading price of our ADSs or Shares on one of these markets could cause a decrease in the trading price of our securities on the other markets.
 While our securities are fungible between the markets or can be made fungible via deposit and cancellation procedures as set out in the deposit agreement, our depositary has in the past and could in the future restrict the conversion of our Shares into ADSs (or vice versa) on the basis of sanction restrictions or due to other restrictions.